Larry-Larriee/Heroku-Practice/README.md

 **Instructions:**

 1. Create a requirements.txt for your repository and add `git+https://github.com/nextcord/nextcord` (whatever github library you're using)
-2. Create a Procfile.txt for your repo and add `Logs: python main.py` (make sure filename = main.py)
+2. Create a Procfile.txt for your repo and add `Worker: python main.py` (make sure filename = main.py)
 3. Log on to https://id.heroku.com/login and create a new app
 4. Go to Settings --> Add Buildpack --> Add Python (Or whatever language you are using)
 5. Go to Deploy --> Connect with Github --> Choose the branch that you put your main.py code in